karlnicolipelletero-ux/OOP_Lab1_KarlNicoliPelletero/README.md

    *Responsibility:** Handles the storage and retrieval of the single `number` input

 ### Level 3: The Children (Concrete Tools)
-These classes contain the specific formulas and logic for each operation[cite: 32].

 * **Arithmetic:**
     * `Addition`, `Subtraction`, `Multiplication`.